Henry Geo Steatham

 In 1868, Charles Statham was born in Darlaston, his mother being Mary Statham, her family coming from Tamworth Staffs.

 He was given the surname Steatham, and there are Steathams that are descended from him.

-Charles and his mother Mary have no connection whatsoever with Robert Steatham and his descendents.
+Charles Steatham and his mother Mary have no connection whatsoever with Robert Steatham and his descendants.

-It is understandable how this happened, as the change of spelling from Statham Steatham, did not result in any change in pronunciation, it would be easy when the child was registered to have it spelt incorrectly.
+It is understandable how this happened, as the change of spelling from Statham to Steatham, did not result in any change in pronunciation, therefore it would be easy when the child was registered, to have it spelt incorrectly.